Taylor Wilde: Knockouts Champion (2008)

 Malawski's tryout match for Total Nonstop Action Wrestling (TNA) was against Raisha Saeed.
 In May 2008, Malawski signed a contract with TNA, making her an official member of the TNA roster.
 She then appeared on television as a "plant" on the May 29 episode of Impact!.
 She responded to the $25,000 challenge from Awesome Kong to any females age 18 or older in the audience, but was not selected to wrestle her.
 She reappeared in the audience on the June 5 episode of Impact! to challenge Kong, but once again was not selected to wrestle her.
 On June 19, she challenged Kong in the $25,000 challenge.
 She was announced under the name Taylor, and despite losing, she was the closest out of any of the contestants to defeating Kong.
 On the July 3 episode of Impact!, Taylor defeated Raisha Saeed and earned the right to face Kong again the following week in the $25,000 challenge, this time with the TNA Women's Knockout Championship also on the line.
 The following week, now using the name "Taylor Wilde", she defeated Kong in the $25,000 challenge and won the championship.
 Wilde then retained the title in a rematch at Victory Road against Kong.

 On the July 24 episode of Impact!, Wilde defeated Velvet Sky in five seconds to retain the championship, and when immediately challenged to a rematch, defeated her in 20 seconds.
-Afterward, Wilde was attacked by the duo of Sky and Angelina Love (known as The Beautiful People) and was given the 'Brown Paper Bag Treatment', before ODB and Gail Kim could make the save.
+Afterward, Wilde was attacked by the duo of Sky and Angelina Love (her formal rival Angel williams) (known as The Beautiful People) and was given the 'Brown Paper Bag Treatment', before ODB and Gail Kim could make the save.
 On the September 11 episode of Impact, Wilde beat Love in the first ever "Beautiful People Beauty Pageant", but was attacked by the Beautiful People, causing Rhino to make the save for a second time.
 At No Surrender she was accompanied by Rhino when she defeated Love.
 Wilde won a Triple Threat match at Bound for Glory against Awesome Kong and Roxxi to keep the title.
 On the October 23 episode of Impact!, Wilde lost the championship to Kong after interference from Saeed.